dinomite505/learning_terraform/001_terraform_basics/README.md

 - make sure you are properly authenticated **terraform login** command or use **credentials block**
 - if you use terraform login command, Terraform will generate an API token for your user and it will store that token and store it as a JSON file in the this folder /home/user/.terraform.d/credentials.tfrc.json
-- accept and then open given URL to create
+- accept and then open given URL to create the token
-- choose the description for it and set the expiration
+- choose the description for it and set the expiration date/time and make sure you save the token for future use
 - copy the token, paste it in your console and confirm with "yes"
 - if successful you will se a Terraform logo with your user

-Now, in your console run **terraform init**
+Now, in your console run **terraform init adn terraform plan**

+In case you have a message like "No value for required variable" for e.g. *variable = "instance_type"* located in your .tfvars file, that is because what is going to be running Terraform is a server that is a part of Terraform cloud, and that run environment is actually executing your code.
+    In that case head over to your Terraform Cloud -> Workspaces & Projects -> choose your project -> Variables (on the left side)
+    Category of your variables can be:
+    *terraform* - e.g. variable = "instance_type" which can also be set as interpolated ( ${} )
+    *environment* - e.g. your AWS credentials e.g. AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY (you can set them as **sensitive**)

+After all is set run **terraform apply**

+This will take a minute, but once it's done you should have the complete state of your infrastructure on Terraform Cloud (what is added and what is destroyed).
+Normally, you can find all that in your *terraform.tfstate.backup* file.